akchalasani1/myruby/README.md

 $ echo "This is a test file." > test.txt
 $ cat test.txt
 enter details from terminal and then CTRL + Z

+# To create a file with small sentence.
+$ echo "This is a test file." > test.txt